Friday, August 31, 2018

 This Word Owes Me a Buzz

 The title of this album was a recurring phrase that some friends and I would use whenever we were feeling frustration with anything in the world.
 Ironic considering the fact that I didn't really know the album until about two weeks ago.
 Spot 1019, who had already released one album on Pitch-A-Tent prior to Buzz, was one of those bands that I had heard good things about but that I never got around to hearing.
 Moreso than Ten Foot Faces, they seemed poised for bigger things around that time.
-By 1990 they were on Frontier Records, an indie label that might have been a step or two about Pitch-A-Tent but that was the last I heard from them.
+By 1990 they were on Frontier Records, an indie label that might have been a step or two above Pitch-A-Tent, but that was the last I heard from them.

 I decided to go out of order and buy this before getting the self-titled debut, in part because I wanted to hear the record that I had referenced all the time.
 The four-piece is definitely darker than Ten Foot Faces, a little more punk rock.
 Vocalist Joe Sloan is a little nasal and more of a belter, but he sounds pretty theatrical too.
 One has to wonder what kind of performance they unleashed on an audience at Dianne's.